RunestoneInteractive/httlads/_sources/WorldFacts/cs2_graphing_business_data.rst

       def get_num_code(code):
         res = requests.get('https://restcountries.com/v3.1/alpha/' + code) # gets all the information of the country using their three letter code country_info = res.json() # formats all the information
-        return country_info['numericCode'] # returns the correct numericCode of the country
+        return country_info['ccn3'] # returns the correct numericCode of the country

     The following is the implementation of transform_lookup() in the Starting_a_Business_score column.